salemove/ios-sdk-widgets/docs/Getting-started.md

 )
 ```

-Finally, you can start the engagement in a following way:
+Finally, you can start the engagement:
 ```swift
 do {
     try Glia.sharedInstance.start(